Misinterpretation 2Problem code: MISINT2 |

 Output

 For each test case, print the number of words with length between L and R inclusive that Chef can use; that is, number of words, which remain the same after brother's transformation.
-Since the result can be quite large, output the result modulo 1000000007.

 Constraints